ctrlesc/ffmpeg-cxc-build/README.md

 **Using frei0r**

 Frei0r is a collection of video effect plugins which can be used as ffmpeg filters.
 The effects are self-contained in individual DLLs/shared libraries and are not compiled into ffmepg.
 After a successful build, the compiled modules will be at "$ROOT_PATH/$OUT_PATH/lib/frei0r".
 After moving them to the desired path and setting the location of the plugins in an environment variable, they are easily enabled as an ffmpeg video filter (-vf).
-Assuming *.frei0r* has been created in the user's home directory and the modules have been copied there, the FREI0R_PATH can be defined as below:
+Assuming *.frei0r* has been created in the user's home directory and the modules have been copied there, the FREI0R_PATH can be defined as below.

+Sample:

 	#Unixish: export FREI0R_PATH=$HOME/.frei0r-1
 	#Windows: set FREI0R_PATH=%USERPROFILE%\.frei0r-1